 Broaden your cultural knowledge base, acquire a multidisciplinary foundation, and develop multicultural and social justice leadership skills with our Graduate Certificate in Diversity, Equity, and Inclusion.

 This 15-hour certificate includes one core course (3 hours) and four courses of electives (12 hours).
-In the core course, you will learn about the foundations of diversity, equity, and inclusion work across settings.
-Then, you select four elective courses that teach you about issues of race/ethnicity, social class, sexual orientation, gender identity and gender expression, immigration, poverty, and other important contemporary sociocultural issues.
-As one of your main points of focus, you will develop a deeper understanding of systemic oppression and its relationship to social change so that you develop a deeper understanding of the awareness, knowledge, and skills necessary to make social change across a variety of settings.
+In the core course, students will learn about the foundations of diversity, equity, and inclusion work across settings.
+Then, students will select four elective courses that teach about issues of race/ethnicity, social class, sexual orientation, gender identity and gender expression, immigration, poverty, and other important contemporary sociocultural issues.
+As one of the main points of focus, students will develop a deeper understanding of systemic oppression in order to cultivate the awareness, knowledge, and skills necessary to make social change across a variety of settings.

-If you have questions about this program, please contact Anneliese Singh, associate dean of diversity, equity, and inclusion.
+If you have questions about this program, please email the Office of Diversity, Equity, and Inclusion.

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.